Here's a small section of the floor.

 In one corner of the church is this statue of San Bartolomeo (St. Bartholemew), who is believed to have been skinned alive.
 More on the Duomo may be found at Sacred Destinations, Wonder Mondo, A View On Cities and Milano 24.

-After leaving the Duomo, I found ran across Thomas the Tank Engine in the adjacent square.
+After leaving the Duomo, I ran across Thomas the Tank Engine in the adjacent square, and took a pic.

 That's all for Milan.
 For the rest of the trip, it was back to the lakes.